VoltageSolutions/GameControllerForZwift/README.md

 ### Infrastructure

 `GameControllerForZwift.GamepadWinRT` leverages Windows Runtime APIs to capture XInput controllers.
-`GameControllerForZwift.ZwiftWiFi` presents this project as a network-based controller for Zwift to talk to.
+`GameControllerForZwift.ZwiftNetwork` presents this project as a network-based controller for Zwift to talk to.

 ### Presentation